proofzero/rollupid/www/content/en/docs/guides/3id/quickstart/index.md

 toc: true
 ---

-### 3iD Profile Request
+### Profile Request

-To request a user's 3iD profile simply construct a [JSON RPC](https://www.jsonrpc.org/) request using the user's wallet account address with the `kb_getProfile` method.
+To request a user's 3ID profile simply construct a [JSON RPC](https://www.jsonrpc.org/) request using the user's wallet account address with the `3id_getProfile` method.
 For example:

 **Request**
 ```